Here’s a revolutionary thought: if our mind can affect our bodies, why can’t our bodies affect our minds?

 A million years ago, we needed to ramp up and run–and here’s the amazing thing–our flight is what grew our brains!
 We had to rapidly process all data as we ran by, or even as we walked by gathering food: did I cross this stream yesterday? were those roots safe to eat? exactly where was that bear?
 Our movement produced the complex pathways of our brain.
 Our movement produced our understanding of the world around us.
 And scientists now know that our brains never stop growing.
 Unless we stop using them.

 For me, that makes movement a core issue.

 The more complex the movement, the more complex the brain growth.
 And the better the use of all those stress hormones.
+You will burn them instead of vice versa.
 Think tennis instead of a stroll.
 But if you haven’t got the time or inclination to play tennis or basketball, then just take that walk.
 Or learn to tango.
 Hit the bowling alley.
 Just move.
 Do something every day.
 Especially if you feel stressed.
 Having a bad day?
 Pick up a jump rope and turn 20.

 And remember: it will go to your head.